Sunday, May 19, 2024

 related to rain.

-Can you not still grasp
+Do you still not grasp

 why Jalaluddin